230140111021tej/Basic_Gates_Verilog/README.md

 # 🔌 Basic Logic Gates in Verilog HDL

-A minimal Verilog HDL project implementing the fundamental digital logic gates: **AND, OR, NOT, NAND, NOR, XOR, XNOR**.
-Includes a testbench to demonstrate and verify each gate.
+A minimal Verilog HDL project implementing all fundamental digital logic gates: **AND, OR, NOT, NAND, NOR, XOR, XNOR**.
+Includes a compact testbench to demonstrate and verify each gate, making it ideal for learning, coursework, or interview prep.

 ---